woedev/testing/docs/cios.md

 ### Section I - Downloading

 ::: tip
-You can skip this section and proceed to [Section II](#section-ii-installing) if your Wii has access to the internet.
+You can skip this section and proceed to [Section II](#section-ii-installing) if your Wii has internet access.
 :::

 ::: info